nervosnetwork/docs/docs/getting-started/run-node.md

 #### Dependencies

-For Linux user (not necessary for MacOS user), you need to install `libssl` dynamic libraries before using the released binary.
+For Linux user (not necessary for macOS user), you need to install `libssl` dynamic libraries before using the released binary.

 ```shell
 sudo apt-get install -y libssl1.0.0